 VNFs availability*VLs availability≥RAFunc (1)

 The VNFs availability has been addressed in clause 7.1.2.2.2.
 There, it was determined that ANN models could be created for runtime.
 Here, the focus is on the VLs availability, whether ANN models are needed.
 Since VLs are considered to be stateless, only their availability needs to be taken into account.
-Based on (1), for optimal solution, the availability of the VNFs and VLs should satisfy:
+Based on (1), for optimal solution, the availability of the VNFs and VLs should satisfy equation (2):

 VNFs availability=VLs availability≥RAFunc (2)

 The VLs availability is the product of the availability of each VL (RAVL).
-This means that for this example (Figure 7.1.2.2.3-1) each VL is required to have an availability of:
+This means that for this example (Figure 7.1.2.2.3-1), each VL is required to have an availability as shown in equation (3):

 RAVL≥4RAFunc (3)